Deepan-Vishwa/DCKAP-Task/Readme.txt

 Setup:
-Create a Database with the name 'task' and then execute the program
+Create a Database named 'task' and then execute the program